Swiss Watch Mechanisms And Movements

 The beating heart of your watch, the movement is an intricate mechanism containing hundreds of moving parts which work together to keep track of time.
-Each movement, or calibre, will have its own characteristic whilst, undoubtedly, the most special calibres are those made in-house by the brands, the so-called 'manufacture movements'.
+Each watch movement, or calibre, will have its own characteristic whilst, undoubtedly, the most special calibres are those made in-house by the brands, the so-called 'manufacture movements'.

 Highly engineered and drawing on generations of handed-down Swiss watchmaking know-how, these in-house developments have resulted in calibres such as TAG Heuer's 1887 movement and Zenith's El Primero which have changed the face of watchmaking itself.

 There are three main types of watch movement, and each may also have further features (or complications) such as chronograph functions, day/date or moon phase displays.

 A movement steeped in history, the mechanical movement was once the mainstay of the Swiss watchmaking industry.
 Beautifully engineered, the mechanical watch is powered by a mainspring which slowly uncoils, transferring its energy to the gears and cogs which keep track of time.
 Once the spring is fully un-wound it will stop, which is why you must wind a mechanical watch regularly by hand to keep it ticking.Shop Mechanical Watches

 A mechanical movement which incorporates a self-winding design, an automatic Swiss watch movement is wound by the movement of your wrist.

 First invented in the 1770’s but brought into the mainstream when British watchmaker John Harwood took out a patent for his self-winding wrist watch invention in 1923, the development of automatic wristwatches was taken over by Swiss watch companies such as Rolex when the economic depression of the ‘20’s and ‘30’s saw the collapse of Harwood’s company.Shop Automatic Watches